PhilipYip1988/windows-xp-installation-guide/readme.md

 </details>

+It is recommended to integrate Service Pack 3 (unless the edition is Media Center as Service Pack 3 integration breaks Media Center) and the systems driver cabinet using nLite as this will make Windows XP Installation on hardware much smoother.
+For more details see:

 ## Dell Media Direct DVD

 Dell Media Direct was a Windows application for Media Playback configured for a handful of 2006-2007 Inspiron, Latitude and XPS models.
 Dell also included a second power button which allowed Media Direct to boot from a preboot environment allowing Media Direct to be used outwith Windows.
 Ignore this section if your Dell Device does not have a Media Direct button: